Canning Chicken Broth | Chicken Stock

 Start timing when it reaches the pressure.
 Be careful to adjust the temperature of your burner to maintain the target pressure or slightly over.
 If the pressure goes below the desired PSI (pounds per square inch), you must restart the timing.

 After processing time is complete, allow pressure to release.
 Carefully unlock the lid.
-Let the jars cool for 12-24 hours, undisturbed.
+Remove the jars from the pressure canner.
+Let the jars cool undisturbed for 12-24 hours on the counter.
 Check lids for seal.
 Press down in the center of the lid; if it flexes up or down, the jar is not sealed and should be stored in the fridge.
 Use these jars first.

 - Use this recipe to make bone broth from beef bones, turkey, pork, venison, or chicken.